adamrdrew/fenestron-template/README.md

 * Q. Can I submit my app made with this to the Window Store?
     * A. Yes, but with some extra effort.
 You need to convert it to an appx package first.
 Future versions of this template will include more information and documentation on that.
 For now, just search for "electron windows store."

+# Known Issues
+Vue Dev Tools doesn't work in Electron with Windows 10 dark mode enabled.
+Weird, right?
+[See this issue](https://github.com/electron/electron/issues/19468)

+This template ships with dev tools enabled because the benefit of dev tools far outweighs dark mode support.
+Disable dark mode to work on this until that issue is closed.